axiac/maroco/README.md

 Using Maroco is as simple as _"one, two, three"_:

 1. Create in the tests directory a file that imports all the controller modules.
-It is named `all-controllers.ts` in the example below.
-Import this file into all use cases of the routes.
+Import this file into all use cases of the routes.<br>
+The file is named `all-controllers.ts` in the example below; feel free to use whatever name fits your project better.
 2. Use the [function `$route()`](#route) in use cases to identify the action that handles the described route.
 3. Use the [Jest matchers](#jest-matchers) described below on the value returned by `$route()`.